qlik-oss/core-website/README.md

 ### Custom Qliktive Components

-These components are packages and microservices that are developed specifically for a certain Qliktive Use Case.
+These components are packages and microservices that are developed specifically for a certain Qliktive use case.
 As such, they are not generally re-usable between different solutions.
 The idea is rather to provide examples and with some parts that can be further built upon for any new solution based on Qlik Elastic.
 Each such component is developed in a separate repo.

 Since these components are more of example implementations, they do not come with the same level of support from Qlik as the core Qlik Elastic Components described above.

+We use the prefix `qliktive-` to make it clear that these components are specific for Qliktive use cases.

 ## Qlik Elastic Testing Strategy
 Components, microservices, and the example use-case implementations are subject to the [Qlik Elastic Testing Strategy](./docs/testing-strategy.md).